 In recent years, the discipline of Mechanical Engineering has taken on an expansive, and critical role in the advancement of transformative new technologies such as the information-, bio-, nano-technologies and MEMS (Micro-Electro-Mechanical Systems).
 It is clearly a new and exciting world out there.
 We are delighted to be at the forefront of acquiring new knowledge through cutting edge research in this new and expansive field of Mechanical Engineering.
 As reflected in their posted profiles and accomplishments, our faculty are recognized nationally and internationally for their research and discoveries.
 Many of them are Fellows of engineering societies and recipients of prestigious research awards granted for excellence by agencies such as the National Science Foundation and the National Institutes of Health.
 The mechanical engineering faculty also maintains collaborative research programs sponsored by the US Army, Navy and Air Force and a multitude of other government agencies and industry sponsors.
 We are a national leader in Engineering Education with the Project Lead The Way (PLTW) program regarded with admiration by many across the country.

 While we are committed to rigorous fundamental and applied research, we are also thrilled to have a unique opportunity to educate a new generation of Mechanical Engineers, preparing them to contribute, enhance and help shape a fast changing technological society.
 We strive hard to instill in our students and researchers a heightened sense of ethics that we consider of paramount importance in strengthening and safeguarding their personal and professional integrity.

 The Mechanical Engineering Department at UMBC is one of five Engineering departments residing within the College of Engineering and Information Technology.
 We offer an undergraduate program leading to a B.S. degree in Mechanical Engineering and graduate M.S. and Ph.D. programs that also lead to respective degrees in Mechanical Engineering.
-Graduate certificate programs in Mechatronics Systems Design and in Computational Fluid Dynamics are also offered.
+A graduate certificate program in Computational Fluid Dynamics is also offered.
 Although not integrated into the curriculum, applied experiences are facilitated through the UMBC’s Shriver Center and through direct internship placements with our industrial partners in the greater Baltimore-Washington DC region and across the country.